EricPendergast/shadows-are-walls-REVAMP/README.md

 # shadows-are-walls-REVAMP
 This is a rewrite of my original shadows-are-walls project.
 Runs on (mostly) pure ECS in Unity, and has a fully custom physics engine.

 The goal of this project is to make a puzzle-platformer game which revolves around the mechanic of shadows being solid.
 This mechanic turns out to have some really interesting (and confusing) behavior when you take the idea to its extremes.
+My hope for the completed game is a collection of engaging puzzles that gradually let the player figure out how the physics works.
+Ideally, the game would require the player to think in a way that is totally unique and have realizations that are very satisfying.

+The current state of the project is a mostly-implemented game engine, with some levels designed.
+There are still many game design problems that must be resolved in order to make this engine into a good game.

 ## Features